King of the Tightrope

 When the Great Blondin Ruled Niagara

-Author Donna Janell Bowman’s trademark in-depth research gives readers a clear and exciting look into the accomplishments of The Great Blondin, as well as the hard work, determination, and meticulous mathematic and scientific planning it took to cross Niagara Falls on a tightrope.
+Award-winning nonfiction author Donna Janell Bowman uses her trademark in-depth research to give readers a close look at the hard work, determination, and meticulous mathematic and scientific planning it took to cross Niagara Falls on a tightrope.
 Adam Gustavson’s detailed illustrations turn this book into an experience that will inspire readers of all ages.
+A fascinating, STEAM-filled story that will have readers holding their breath!

 Publication Date: 10/1/2019